guillermohernandez/frontend-intermediate-textbook/lessons/LessonFour.md

 ```

 ### Associative Arrays (Objects)
 Associative arrays (also referred to as Objects) are similiar to arrays in that they are a collection of data.
 The big diffence is how it is organized.
 Arrays have an **implicit** index starting from 0.
-Associative arrays have an **explicit** "index" called a _key_, with an associated _value_.
+Objects have an **explicit** "index" called a _key_, with an associated _value_.
 ```javascript
 // Exampla A
 var assoc_arr = {